 Madhya Pradesh – Culture and Tradition

-Madhya Pradesh is a state present in central India and is also called as the “Heart of India“.
-The state is bound in the North by Uttar Pradesh, the East by Chhattisgarh, the South by Maharashtra and the West by Gujarat and Rajasthan.
+Madhya Pradesh is a state present in central India and is also called the “Heart of India“.
+The state is bound in the North by Uttar Pradesh, the East by Chhattisgarh, the South by Maharashtra, and the West by Gujarat and Rajasthan.

 The physiography is characterized by low hills, extensive plateaus, and river valleys as the state of Madhya Pradesh lie over a transitional area between Indo Gangetic plain (North) & the Deccan plateau (South).
 With a geographical spread of 308,244 sq. km, Madhya Pradesh commands 9.38% of the country’s total area standing next only to Rajasthan, the largest state in terms of area.
 The State was bifurcated to Chhattisgarh in the year 2000.

 The state of Madhya Pradesh has the following natural regions – Malwa Plateau, Plateau of Central India, Bundelkhand Plateau, Rewa, and Panna Plateau, Narmada-Sone Valley, Satpura and Maikal Plateau, and Eastern Plateau.